elixir-lang/elixir/lib/elixir/pages/anti-patterns/process-anti-patterns.md

 #### Example

-An example of this anti-pattern, as shown below, is a module that implements arithmetic operations (like `add` and `subtract`) by means of a `GenSever` process.
+An example of this anti-pattern, as shown below, is a module that implements arithmetic operations (like `add` and `subtract`) by means of a `GenServer` process.
 If the number of calls to this single process grows, this code organization can compromise the system performance, therefore becoming a bottleneck.

 ```elixir
 defmodule Calculator do